GenomicsAotearoa/Introduction-to-R/docs/03-basics-dataframes-manipulation.md

         ```
         [1] 2 2 2 2 2 2
         ```

+!!! question "Discussion: Why can we not use sort() in the above subsetting example?"

+    ??? success "Solution"
+        The `sort()` function returns our **actual** values.
+However, when we subset out of a dataframe using the [] brackets, the values within the [] are interpreted as index positions.
+Everything before the comma "," is treated as all the row numbers you want to keep when you subset the dataframe variants.
+Therefore, if we used sort() it would think the actual DP numbers (*e.g.,* the first one is 2) is row number 2 instead and subset that.
+In fact, row 2 would be repeated several times in the subsetted new dataframe, because the first several results returned by `sort(variants$DP)` are all 2.

 The `order()` function lists values in increasing order by default.
 How could we change `sorted_by_DP` to start with variants with the greatest filtered depth ("DP")?
 We can include the argument `decreasing = TRUE`.